 Today the topic of diversity and inclusion is taking center stage.
-It is at the forefront of almost every news story, dinner conversation, social media channel and beyond.
-The greatest challenge we face is when people think of the word diversity, disability is not top of mind.
-In fact, it is barely in the consideration set – even though it is the largest minority in the country, has no prejudice and is the only minority group that can be joined at any time due to age, illness or accident.
+It is at the forefront of almost every news story, dinner conversation and social media channel.
+Yet, despite 40 million people living in this country with a disability, when people think of the word diversity, disability is not on the top of their minds.
+In fact, it is barely in the consideration set – even though it is the largest minority in the country, has no prejudice and is the only group that can be joined at any time due to age, illness or accident.
 However, once people have the opportunity to consider the distinct set of circumstances and challenges that individuals with disabilities face, they begin to appreciate their talents and abilities, as well as understand and respect the importance of our mission.

-The DMF Diversity Through Music Initiative provides an opportunity for people of all abilities and backgrounds to engage with and appreciate each other while experiencing the joy of music together.
+The DMF Diversity Awareness Through Music Initiative is a free volunteer program for schools and corporations that uses the universal language of music to build a bridge between individuals with disabilities and the general public.
+It provides the opportunity for people of all abilities and backgrounds to engage with and appreciate each other while experiencing the joy of music together.
 Through story telling, videos and music, we have designed an informative, engaging and interactive experience that allows people to see the “ability” in disability.
 The result is that participants often feel a transformative sense of camaraderie, while simultaneously helping shape a mindset of understanding and mutual respect.